-You may be able to claim Attendance Allowance if you are aged 65 or over with a physical or mental illness or disability, and need help with personal care or your day-to-day needs.
+You may be able to claim Attendance Allowance if have an illness or disability, and need help with personal care or your day-to-day needs.

 What is Attendance Allowance?

-If you're aged 65 or over, have an illness or disability and you need help with personal care or someone to watch over you to make sure you are safe, you may be able to claim Attendance Allowance.
+If you’ve reached the qualifying age, have an illness or disability and you need help with personal care or someone to watch over you to make sure you are safe, you may be able to claim Attendance Allowance.

 This benefit is for you, not for a carer, and you don’t need to have someone looking after you to qualify.
 If you have a carer, they may be able to claim Carer’s Allowance or National Insurance contribution credits.

-Attendance Allowance is based on what help you need – not on the help you currently get.
+Attendance Allowance is based on the help you need – not on the help you currently get.

 It doesn’t matter whether you live alone or with other people, or if you get a lot of help or a little.